brewchetta/Azure-Tarot/README.md

 ### Cards

 The hand crafted cards in Azure Tarot give life to readings.
-We've given every card a unique animation to make it memorable and help it stand apart from its cardboard cousins.

-No matter where a student has gone on the website, every card can be clicked to bring up additional information like its background, keywords, an useful questions to ask during a reading.
+The cards stand apart from their cardboard cousins with the help of unique animations and added readability.
+Students won't need a manual here since every card can be clicked to bring up additional information like its background, keywords, and useful questions to ask during a reading.

 ![](public/Gif_Sun.gif) ![](public/Gif_Lovers.gif) ![](public/Gif_Devil.gif)